Ibraheem Samirah

-Ibraheem S. Samirah (born August 20, 1991) is an American politician.
-He served as a member of the Virginia House of Delegates from the 86th district from 2019 to 2022.
-He was defeated for re-election in the Democratic primary by Irene Shin in June 2021.
-Following his 2021 defeat, he has unsuccessfully run in three campaigns.
+Ibraheem S. Samirah (born August 20, 1991) is a Palestinian-American Democratic politician.
+He was elected in a 2019 special election to become a member of the Virginia House of Delegates from the 86th district, and served in that position until 2022.
+He was one of the first Palestinian-American and Muslim Americans to be elected to the Virginia General Assembly.
+He lost the Democratic primary for the seat to Irene Shin in June 2021.
+Following this defeat, he has unsuccessfully run for two different positions.

-In October 2025, Samirah plead guilty to one count of wire fraud relating to a Paycheck Protection Program loan.
-Samirah claimed that he had misunderstood the terms of the loan, while cooperating with prosecutors.
-He was sentenced to three years probation, and was ordered to repay $88,000 in restitution.
+In 2019, he drew national attention after interrupting a speech by President Donald Trump at a Jamestown commemoration event.
+He has later garnered controversy over past social media posts, including remarks concerning Israel and U.S. foreign policy.
+In 2025, he was convicted of wire fraud.

 Early life and education

 Samirah was born in Chicago on August 20, 1991 to Jordanian-Palestinian parents.
-Samirah's grandparents were Palestinian.
+Samirah's grandparents were Palestinian refugees.
 He has described his father as a community activist in the Muslim community.
-In 2003 when Samirah was 11, his father was denied re-entry into the United States as a potential national security risk.
+In 2003, when Samirah was 11, his father was denied re-entry into the United States on national security grounds.
 This resulted in the family moving to Amman, Jordan.
-Samirah's father was readmitted to the United States in 2014.
+Samirah's father was readmitted to the United States in 2014, after defeating the government in court where the judge declared in their ruling that the government's position was "totally asinine."